bretglun/BlochBuster/README.md

 The waveform may be provided as a struct with fields "amp" [&mu;T] and optionally "phase" [degrees] for phase modulated pulses.
 If no B1 is provided, a hard pulse is assumed.
 Optionally, the global phase of the RF pulse can be altered by specifying a "phase" [degrees] in the pulse sequence event.
-Setting dur: 0 or providing no dur gives a "near-instant" RF pulse so that no relaxation or precession will occur.

 A gradient event is specified by "Gx", "Gy", and/or "Gz" [mT/m].
 These may be given as vectors, enabling arbitrary waveforms.